vizuly/viz/README.md

 # Vizuly Viz Components

-These files comprise the open source (MIT) Vizuly data visaulization components.
+These files comprise the open source Vizuly data visaulization components.

 The core framework files can be found here: